elikamii/Python-Welcome-Script-fun/README.md

-# A simple script to greet the user.
+# A simple script to greet the user and display the current time.
+import datetime

 def welcome_message(name):
     """